Telefonica/cross-platform-actions/write-secret/README.md

 - `secret` - Name of the GitHub Secret to sync the secret to.
 - `value` - Value of the GitHub Secret to sync the secret to.
-- `repositories` - List of repositories as a JSON string.
+- `repositories` - New-line or space separated repositories.
 - `environment` - Environment name to be used in the deploy secret.
 - `token` - GitHub token to get access to the GitHub API.